AgentMC/Sao19/Translate/En/Part5.md

 But facing each other alone in such a way made Ronye's heart to throb fast.

 That is because Asuna was "someone special to Kirito", which now was clear to anyone.
-Asuna got down to Underworld because I wanted to help Kirito who lost his consciousness at the time.
+Asuna got down to Underworld because she wanted to help Kirito who lost his consciousness at the time.

 Whether they were talking casually at a sunny window, or passing a small vial of salt at a lunch, even when she was scolding the unreasonable Prime Swordsman, Ronye strongly felt that Kirito and Asuna are tied with deep love.